simonava5/Final-Project-for-Programming-and-Scripting/README.md

 # 1. RESEARCH

-### What is Iris Flower Data Set?
+### Iris Flower Data Set

-The Iris flower data set is a specific set of information compiled by Ronald Fisher, a biologist, in the 1930s.
-It describes particular biological characteristics of various types of Iris flowers, specifically, the length and width of both petals and the sepals, which are part of the flower’s reproductive system.
+The Iris flower data set is a popular multivariate dataset that was introduced by Ronald Fisher in 1930's.
+It reports on four different types of characteristics of three Iris Spieces - Iris Setosa, Iris Versicolor and Iris Virginica.
+It is widely used amongst programmers to practice different Python functions and run a series of methods to extract certain information.
 [1]

 ### About Ronald Fisher

 ![Young Ronald Fisher](https://upload.wikimedia.org/wikipedia/commons/2/21/RonaldFisher1912.jpg)

-Touted as the greatest scientist of his time, Sir Ronald Fisher (1890-1962) was a British statistician and biologist who was known for his contributions to experimental design and population genetics.
+Known as the greatest scientist of his time, Ronald Fisher was a British statistician and biologist who was known for his contributions to experimental design and population genetics.

-For his work in statistics, he has been described as "a genius who almost single-handedly created the foundations for modern statistical science" and "the single most important figure in 20th century statistics".
-In genetics, his work used mathematics to combine Mendelian genetics and natural selection; this contributed to the revival of Darwinism in the early 20th century revision of the theory of evolution known as the modern synthesis.
+He has been described as "a genius who almost single-handedly created the foundations for modern statistical science" and "the single most important figure in 20th century statistics".
 Fisher also did experimental agricultural research, which has saved millions from starvation.
+Ronald Fisher introduced the Iris Data Set but it was Edgar Anderson who actually collected the data.
 [2]

 ### Instructions